SaltyPretzel303/NemanjaMilosavljevic_Vega_FoodDelivery/README.md

 Click on login button will open popup containing Supertokens signin/up form.
 In order to signUp, unique email address, password and address are required.
 To simplify the process, only the email is validated (by uniqueness but not existance).

 Each user can have `admin` role at any of the chains which enables him to add/update restaurants or couriers.
 This role is assigned using add_role route while providing `rootKey` to achieve required privileges.
 To simplify process every value provided is considered as valid `rootKey`.

+Next accounts are already created and can be used:
+- user_1@vega.com - pwd: user_1vega1 -> have admin privileges in chains: 2x2, Bata Bane, Night and Day.
+- user_2@vega.com - pwd: user_2vega1
+- user_3@vega.com - pwd: user_3vega1

 #### Chains, restaurants, orders
 In the first column, three available chains will appear.
 More can be load by clicking on `Load more` button in the bottom of the screen.
 Only 3 are loaded by default to showcase the paging feature.